 The purpose of a Federal Grand Jury subpoena is to compel a person or organization to give testimony or to provide documents.

 Who Decides to Issue a Federal Grand Jury Subpoena?

-Hire an experienced federal criminal defense lawyer – immediately.
+If you receive a Federal Grand Jury subpoena, hire an experienced federal criminal defense lawyer — immediately.
 An experienced federal criminal trial attorney can:

 - Guide you through the Federal Grand Jury process.